Ayushharisinghani2006/Guardian-X/README.md

 Copy codeMIT
 npm test
 ## License
-AI Protector is licensed under the MIT License.
+Guardian X is licensed under the MIT License.
 See the [LICENSE](./MIT LICENSE) file for details.